StudyFrenchSpanish

 (ii) Streak Freak

 You have to practice your language on Duolingo every day.
 If you break your streak, you will be back to zero.
-But there is a way to solve the winning it back.
+But there is a way to win it back.

 This feature helps your continuity to remain in place for one full day of inactivity.
-You can purchase this anytime, and it will compensate for a missing day.
+You can purchase this anytime, and it will compensate for a missed day.

 (iii) Bonus Skills